vplusplus/RazorTextTemplatePreProcessor/Samples/README.md

 Once generated, you can leave the base-classes as-is in your assembly (self-contained) or move them aside to a common assembly.
 In such case, your templates will take dependency on the common assembly you created.

+###### Before you start

+> Following monolog assumes, you had successfully installed "Razor Text Template PreProcessor (RTT)" VSIX and the tool is working.
+It is OK if you are fishing around.
+No need to install the tool to follow-along below text.

 ######Sample01: Absolute minimal template with just enough signatures

 Sample 01 shows absolute minimal signatures required for leveraging surprisingly good set of Razor features in a self-contained template.
 The base-class supporting the template has following signatures.